 When it comes to battery life, the Dyson Omni-glide can run for up to 20 minutes, with a light on the top of the stick flashing to indicate when it is fully charged and when it needs to be returned to the wall-mounted charger for a boost.
 You can switch up to Max mode any time you want a little more power to work with, such as vacuuming any especially stubborn debris.
-A run time of 20 minutes is justifiable given this model’s appeal to city-living customers; it’s a timescale that allows you to clean around an apartment for everyday spruce-ups, rather than tackle an entire house.
+A run time of 20 minutes is justifiable given this model’s appeal to city-living customers; it’s a timescale that allows you to clean around an apartment for everyday spruce-ups rather than tackle an entire house.

 Ultimately, this model is best suited to hardwood floors, as its mobility powers will be less useful on carpets.
-While we found it still achieved an unbelievable clean on carpets, picking up a magnitude of dust and debris, you’ll only experience the full maneuverability of this model when applied to harder surfaces.
+While I found it still achieved an unbelievable clean on carpets, picking up a magnitude of dust and debris, you’ll only experience the full maneuverability of this model when applied to harder surfaces.
 If you need a model that’s suitable for all floor types or inhabits a larger house that you think might require heavier-duty cleaning, then check out our Dyson V15 Detect review.
-It’s a brand new model that can run for up to an hour and has innovative features to help you eradicate dust in your home.
+It’s a brand-new model that can run for up to an hour and has innovative features to help you eradicate dust in your home.

-Dyson Omni-glide review: Performance
+Dyson Omni-glide: Performance

-We tested the Dyson Omni-glide on a hard floor in order to get a feel for its maneuverability and were impressed from the offset.
+I tested the Dyson Omni-glide on a hard floor in order to get a feel for its maneuverability and were impressed by the offset.
 Though it’s extremely light to carry, as soon as you press the power button, you can feel the power flooding through the stick and vibrating in your hands.
 Whether this is a gimmick or not, it certainly makes you feel like you have a powerful tool to vacuum with.

 It’s unbelievably easy to push the Omni-glide around, and the lack of fiddling with buttons means you can switch hands with no fuss.
 It doesn’t get tiring to handle this vacuum at all for the full 20 minutes, and the Fluffy cleaner head leads with little force needing to be exerted at all.
 The motorized bars within the head spin at the exact same time, vacuuming any mess at the front and back of your cleaning path.
-These excellent mobility features mean this vacuum would be suitable for anyone with dexterity issues to push this around their home.
+These excellent mobility features mean this vacuum would be suitable for anyone with dexterity issues to push around their home.

 The capabilities of the Dyson Omni-glide are extended with the addition of three interchangeable heads included with your purchase.
 One swift change out of the Fluffy head means this model is then entirely handheld, allowing you to get up high or onto furniture for a deeper clean.
 You can clean into awkward spots with the two-in-one dusting and crevice tool, sort out your sofas with the fabric cleaner, and get larger pieces of debris with the worktop tool.
-We used the worktop tool to clean away debris left after testing and it works nicely, showing that the Omni-glide would be handy for multiple rooms.
+I used the worktop tool to clean away debris left after testing, and it works nicely, showing that the Omni-glide would be handy for multiple rooms.

-At $399.99, you might be surprised to find that this in fact one of the cheapest cordless stick vacuums available from Dyson.
+At $399.99, you might be surprised to find that this, in fact, is one of the cheapest cordless stick vacuums available from Dyson.
 This is probably due to the smaller bin, design, and shorter run time, which is where similar models get extremely expensive.
 Still, it’s entirely understandable if you don’t feel that you can stretch to a vacuum just shy of $400.
 You might want to alternatively check out our Shark Navigator Lift-Away vacuum review for a corded appliance that’s a little more affordable.

 Should you buy the Dyson Omni-glide vacuum?

-The Dyson Omni-glide delivers on all of the promises it makes, from the ability to sweep into tight spaces, to incredibly impressive suction power.
+The Dyson Omni-glide delivers on all of the promises it makes, from the ability to sweep into tight spaces to incredibly impressive suction power.
 Plus, it’s so easy to use that vacuuming hardly feels like a chore, with technology that you can see working as you move around.
-There are drawbacks to its features, including the short run time and small bin, but it can’t be forgotten that this a vacuum designed for quick, everyday use on apartments, rather than large spaces, and these features are actually handy in light of that.
+There are drawbacks to its features, including the short run time and small bin, but it can’t be forgotten that this a vacuum designed for quick, everyday use in apartments, rather than large spaces, and these features are actually handy in light of that.